borisgontar/osm-pbf-parser-node/Readme.md

 ```
 where `consume` is the final Writable.
 For example,
-the following code just prints out all received objects (assuming that
+the following code just prints out all received objects:
-`osmopts.batchMode = true`):
 ```javascript
 const consume = new Transform.PassThrough({
     objectMode: true,